hungcq/knowledge-repo/wip/misbehaving.md

 - Bounded rationality: lack the cognitive ability to solve complex problems
 - -> Formal eco handle it by adding error term to the equation
 - -> Believe that as long as the errors are random, its opposing effects will cancel each other out
-- The errors not random but systematic bias
+- The errors are not random but systematic bias

 ### 4. Value theory
 - Normative vs descriptive theory: